will-figure/blockito/README.md

 So, in short, once everything is set up:

 `llama-swap --config ~/.config/llama-swap/config.yaml --listen localhost:8765`
-in it's own terminal pane or window.
+in it's own terminal pane or window
+(if you just want to use the one in this project, change the path after config to point to `example-swap-config.yaml`, I don't know what directory you're running this from so I can't tell you exactly what that will look like for you).

 `bacon run` from rust project.